stfbk/mig-t/doc/language.md

 - Removed OAuth metadata tag in test
 - Added signing of decoded jwt with private key inside Edit Operation
 - Added check of signature of jwt inside the decode operation
+- Added edit operation also in Operations: message editing
+- Added encode option to edit operation
+- Removed "remove match word" from edit operation, just use edit regex with empty substitution